Four Ways to Defeat Amygdala Hijacking

 • Register for RW360’s online course, Discovering Relational Wisdom 3.0, or invite friends to join you in a group study that will strengthen your ability to respond to relational challenges in a way that honors God and blesses those around you.

-• Bring a group of friends to RW360’s annual Sowing Peace Conference, where you can learn how your church can establish a Peace Sower Team that provides ongoing training, coaching and conciliation services to your entire congregation.
+• Attend one of RW360’s Relational Wisdom Summits where you can deepen your relational and peacemaking skills and learn how your church can establish a Peace Sower Team that provides ongoing training, coaching and conciliation services to your entire congregation.

 I pray that God will use these resources to equip you to take every emotion, thought, word and action captive to Christ!